keajs/kea-docs/docs/guide/concepts.md

 through actions makes for stable and predictable apps that run better, crash less often and even do your laundry.
 We all want that, don't we?

-Casual readers of other [easy](https://easy-peasy.now.sh/) state management libraries might protest that you need to write the name of the action twice to get the job done. *Think of the extra keystrokes* I hear them say.
+Casual readers of other lightweight state management libraries might protest that you need to write the name of the action (`increment`) twice to get the job done: once in `actions` and once in `reducers`. *Think of the extra keystrokes* I hear them say.

 There's method to this madness as well.
 First, you should always optimise for [read-time convenience over write-time convenience](https://medium.com/marius-andra-blog/two-strategies-for-writing-better-code-1be0dc240698).